Kodowa/incidentalcomplexity/_posts/2016-10-05-september.md

 #### Editor

 A lot of work has gone into imagining the editing experience for Eve.
-Here is [Tic-Tac-Toe][2.0] displayed in the editor:
+Here is [Tic-Tac-Toe][2.0] opened in the editor:

 ![Eve editor]({{ site.url }}/images/editor.png)